testcontainers/testcontainers-go/docs/modules/inbucket.md

 #### Image

-If you need to set a different Inbucket Docker image, you can use `testcontainers.WithImage` with a valid Docker image for Inbucket.
-E.g. `testcontainers.WithImage("inbucket/inbucket:sha-2d409bb")`.
+If you need to set a different Inbucket Docker image, you can set a valid Docker image as the second argument in the `Run` function.
+E.g. `Run(context.Background(), "inbucket/inbucket:sha-2d409bb")`.

 {% include "../features/common_functional_options.md" %}